 Entitlement and termination terms depend on whether the dismissal was by the employer.
 The country has no statutory rules on counter-notice if the employer dismisses an employee, and an employer can terminate a relationship with a valid reason.
 The notice period varies based on the employee’s length of employment.

-Finland Payroll Processing Company
+Payroll Processing Company in Finland

 When going through your Finland payroll options, you’ll see numerous benefits by choosing Globalization Partners.
 Contact us today to learn more.